Homelessness Frequently Asked Questions (FAQ)

 Generally, camping on public property is currently allowed under the City’s Camping Ordinance.

 Therefore, the City cannot arrest individuals for camping on public property.
-The City can under this ordinance require individuals to maintain their campsites in accordance with the Ordinance’s requirements and charge individuals with a criminal violation if their unlawful conduct is knowing or willful.
-This is the City’s last resort, as we focus on connecting people to services and support
+However, under this ordinance, the city can require individuals to maintain their campsites in accordance with the Ordinance’s requirements and charge individuals with a criminal violation if their unlawful conduct is knowing or willful.
+This is the City’s last resort, as we focus on connecting people to services and support.

 The City may arrest an individual camping on public property if they are found to be engaging in criminal activity.